The Complete Guide to Tape and Reel Packaging Standards

 The standards are recommendations only.
 They do not stop the manufacture or sale of non-compliant products.

-Below are the standards for surface-mount components.
+Below are the standards for the tape and reel process of surface-mount components.
 The recommendations provide the dimensions and tolerances necessary.
 These allow the automatic handling of components in surface-mounting applications.

 Procurement Documents and Quotation Requirements